April 12, 1976: Apple’s third co-founder, a former Atari colleague of Steve Wozniak’s named Ron Wayne, cashes in his Apple shares for just $800.

 “He was a very focused fellow,” Wayne told me.
 “You never wanted to be between him and where he wanted to go, or you’d find footprints on your forehead.
 To put it simply, if you had your choice between Steve Jobs and an ice cube, you’d nuzzle up to the ice cube for warmth.
 But that’s what it took for him to turn Apple into what it became.”

+To Wayne’s absolute credit, he never showed any sign of regretting his decision.
 When Apple went public in December 1980, both Jobs and Woz became instant millionaires.
 Wayne fared less well financially, but got on with his life without complaining.

-“The reason I didn’t is very simple,” Wayne told me.
+“The reason I didn’t is very simple,” Wayne said.
 “Should I make myself sick over the whole thing, in addition to everything else that’s going on?
 It didn’t make any sense.
 Just pick yourself up and move on.
 I didn’t want to waste my tomorrows bemoaning my yesterdays.
 Does this mean I’m unemotional and don’t feel the pain?
 Of course not.
 But I handle it by going on to the next thing.
 That’s all any of us can do.”

-After the conference, Jobs, Wozniak and Wayne ate a long lunch at Apple’s cafeteria and reminisced about old times..
+After the conference, Jobs, Wozniak and Wayne ate a long lunch at Apple’s cafeteria and reminisced about old times.